joegasewicz/flask-file-upload/README.md

 app: Flask = None
 ````

-#### Running Migrations After include Flask-File-Upload in your project
+#### Running Flask-Migration After including Flask-File-Upload in your project
+the arguments below will also run if you're using vanilla Alembic.
 ```bash`
     export FLASK_APP=flask_app.py # Path to your Flask app flask db stamp head